earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 longitude at the equator (0°) is ~ 69 miles.
 The distance between 2 degrees of longitude at 40°N (or S) is only 53 miles.
-This difference in actual distance relative to "distance" between the actual parallels and meridians demonstrates how distance calculations will be less accurate when using geographic CRSs {: .notice--success}
+This difference in actual distance relative to "distance" between the actual parallels and meridians demonstrates how distance calculations will be less accurate when using geographic `CRS`'s {: .notice--success}

 ## Projected Coordinate Reference Systems

 As we learned above, geographic coordinate systems are ideal for creating global maps.
 However, they are prone to error when quantifying distance.
 In contrast, various spatial projections have evolved that can be used to more accurately capture distance, shape and/or area.

-### What is a spatial projection
+### What is a Spatial Projection
 Spatial projection refers to the mathematical calculations performed to flatten the 3D data onto a 2D plane (our computer screen or a paper map).
-Projecting data from a round surface onto a flat surface, results in visual modifications to the data when plotted on a map.
+Projecting data from a round surface onto a flat surface results in visual modifications to the data when plotted on a map.
 Some areas are stretched and some some are compressed.
 We can see this distortion when we look at a map of the entire globe.